anoniemnd/homey-presence-simulator/README.md

 ### Requirements

 - Homey (Pro) firmware >= 5.0.0
-- At least one compatible light or socket device
+- At least one compatible light, socket or switch device
 - Minimum one week of tracking data for accurate simulation (or use Import feature)

 ---